Tamsin Stuart Art

 Acrylic on canvas panel

-Looking out the window and watching the birds go crazy in the bird bath gave me the idea for this water action painting, although can't say we've ever been lucky enough to spot a kingfisher in the garden.
+Looking out the window and watching the birds go crazy in the bird bath gave me the idea for this one, although can't say we've ever been lucky enough to spot a kingfisher in the garden.

 SOLD